tigera/docs/calico-enterprise/visibility/get-started-cem.mdx

 ### Managed clusters

+If you have configured {{site.prodname}} for multi-cluster management, you will see the **Managed clusters** option in the left navbar.

 > From the left navbar, click **Managed clusters**.

 This page is where you switch views between clusters in Manager UI.
-When you connect to a different cluster, the entire Manager view changes to reflect the selected cluster.
+When you connect to a different cluster, the entire Manager UI view changes to reflect the selected cluster.

 ![managed-clusters]({{site.baseurl}}/images/managed-clusters.png)

-### Compliance
+### Compliance Reports

 > From the left navbar, click **Compliance**.